 This course covers beginning algebra concepts for students without high school algebra or those who need a review.
 Topics will include real numbers, algebraic expressions, equations and inequalities, polynomials and graphing.
 Other topics may include factoring.
-Prerequisite: MATH 021 or 090 with a 2.0 or better within the last three years; or appropriate placement score.
+Prerequisite: SCC-Math 21 with a 2.0 or better within the last three years; or appropriate placement score; SFCC-Math 21 or 90 with a 2.0 or better within the last three years; or appropriate placement score.
 (SCC, SFCC)